alizargham10/DesignDrivenProject-ali-omar/README.md

 Figure 3.11

-In the fuction node 'db' variable is created as an array.
+In the function node 'db' variable is created as an array.
 The values have been assigned to it as db.1, db.2, and db.3.
 To assign values to these numbers we are calling 'flow.get' method because get method is used to return the value of variable name.

-'Flow.set' method is called and 'db' variable is passed as a paramenter because set method is used to take a parameter and assigns to it the name of variable.
+'Flow.set' method is called and 'db' variable is passed as a parameter because set method is used to take a parameter and assigns to it the name of variable.

 'msg.payload' is created and initial value of '0' has been assigned to it.
 Meanwhile 'for' loop is used to calculate the value of an array